sammynave/startup/src/lib/websockets/ideal-api.md

       - `pub`
         - `open` => publish a `user X joined` message
         - `close` => publish a `user x left` message
-        - `message` => create message, push to channel, publish message recieved event
+        - `message` => create message, push to stream, publish message recieved event
       - `sub`
-        - on `message` published, notifify all the clients subscribed to this channel on this `wss`
+        - on `message` published, notifify all the clients subscribed to this stream on this `wss`
   - Listener (`streams` strategy only)
     - basically manages all of the code needed to support `xread` blocking and reading from multiple streams
     - adding/removing consumers (a.k.a clients like `chat` or `presence`)